google/oss-fuzz/docs/new_project_guide.md

 }
 ```

-Simply replace the "git" entry with the correct git url for the target.
+Simply replace the "git" entry with the correct git url for the project.

 *Note*: only git is supported right now.